How to Play Live Casino Hold’em

 Playtech Casino Hold’em

-Playtech offers two different Live Casino Hold’em tables.
+Playtech offers two different Live Casino Hold’em games.
 The first is streamed from their Latvian Studio.
 The second one which is called Soho Casino Hold’em is streamed from their Romanian studio.

 Ezugi Live Casino Hold’em